tukisuwa/ComfyUI-FramePackWrapper_PlusOne/README.md

 # ComfyUI-FramePackWrapper_PlusOne
+This repository is derived from [ComfyUI-FramePackWrapper_Plus](https://github.com/ShmuelRonen/ComfyUI-FramePackWrapper_Plus/tree/main) and was created for my own use.
+I have little intention to maintain it.
+Please feel free to improve it, especially Framepack 1f-mc.

 An improved wrapper for the FramePack project that allows the creation of videos of any length based on reference images and LoRAs with F1 sampler.